doc4child/templates/README.md

 For more information about the template definition format and how to deploy your own templates, see the [relevant documentation section](https://documentation.portainer.io/v2.0/templates/deploy_stack/).

+# This repositories tries to use following

+## setup

+docker containers behind nginx-reverse-proxy

+## Network

+docker-network

+## PUID and PGID:

+1000

+## Password

+changeme

+## Organization
+* Stacks in stacks folder
+* each stack inside overall directory
+* config files in this directory.
+* .sh script to install the configurations

+## Volumes

+They are located at

+/volumes/stack_name/container_name/ +/-config folder

 # Portainer App Templates for LinuxServer.io Docker containers

 These [Portainer App Templates](https://documentation.portainer.io/v2.0/settings/apps/) can be used to easily deploy [LinuxServer.io Docker containers](https://hub.docker.com/u/linuxserver/) with predefined settings.